 Project Number: BC-2,3,8

-The proposed project will improve flood storage volumes within the project area, develop additional water quality treatment volume, and remove accumulated sediment that has collected in the north end of DeCola Pond B. The project will alleviate local flooding around Medicine Lake Road, and downstream at DeCola Ponds A, B, C and D, and will improve water quality downstream by trapping sediment in the ponds and expanded storage, thus minimizing sediment passing downstream to Bassett Creek.
-The proposed project will also improve ecology and wildlife habitat, enhance active and passive recreation opportunities, and provide educational opportunities.
+The project will improve flood storage volumes within the project area, develop additional water quality treatment volume, and remove accumulated sediment that has collected in the north end of DeCola Pond B. The project will help alleviate local flooding around Medicine Lake Road, and downstream at DeCola Ponds A, B, C and D, and will improve water quality downstream by trapping sediment in the new forebay pond, thus minimizing sediment passing downstream to DeCola Ponds B and C (which are DNR Public Waters) and Bassett Creek.
+The project will also improve ecology and wildlife habitat, enhance active and passive recreation opportunities, and provide educational opportunities.

 Flooding History, Photos, Project Overview - Displays from Nov 2017 Open House

 Detailed Location Map - Map from Nov 2017 Open House